MicrosoftDocs/architecture-center/docs/microservices/ci-cd-kubernetes-content.md

 The output from the CI pipeline is a production-ready container image and an updated Helm chart for the microservice.
 At this point, the release pipeline can take over.
 There will be a unique release pipeline for each microservice, the release pipeline will be configured to have a trigger source set to the CI pipeline that published the artifact.
 This allows for independent deployments of each microservice.
 The release pipeline performs the following steps:

-- Deploy to dev/QA/staging environments.
+- Deploy the Helm chart to dev/QA/staging environments.
+The `Helm upgrade` command can be used with the `--install` flag to support the first install and subsequent upgrades.
 - Wait for an approver to approve or reject the deployment.
 - Retag the container image for release
 - Push the release tag to the container registry.
-- Upgrade the Helm chart in the production cluster.
+- Deploy the Helm chart in the production cluster.

 For more information about creating a release pipeline, see [Release pipelines, draft releases, and release options](/azure/devops/pipelines/release/?view=azure-devops&preserve-view=true).